-Join Aaron F. Ross for an in-depth discussion in this video Creating motorboats, part of Creating Fluid Effects in Maya.
+Join Aaron F. Ross for an in-depth discussion in this video Creating motorboats, part of Maya: Creating Fluid Effects (2013).

 If you create a boat on an ocean, then you can animate the position of the boat wherever you want it to go.…But there's another way that you can drive the boat interactively, by creating a…motor boat and that will be completely dynamic and it will also obey the laws of physics …where it will turn and bank according to the shape of the waves.…I'll select the boat and go into the Fluid Effects menu and choose, Ocean>Make Motor Boats.…